acookoz/themanmountain.github.io/_posts/2017-04-19-first_look_at_abapgit.md

 There may be other examples along a similar line though, for example extracting objects from the MIME repository.

+It could also be a way to easily deploy UI5 applications for partners/customers who do not have access to the SAP Cloud Connector.

 In the meantime doing individual downloads of each file has done the job so it might not even be worth revisiting, however it would be interesting to know if any other customers would find this useful.

 Recently Completed
 ==================